fokkog/olpoc/README.md

+OpenLiberty POC

+This file was created while generating a starter project, subsequently renamed from README.txt to READMD.md and this header was added.
+No other changes.

+---

 After you generate a starter project, these instructions will help you with what to do next.

 The Open Liberty starter gives you a simple, quick way to get the necessary files to start building